fjperini/homebrew-gqrx/README.md

-# homebrew-gnuradio
+# homebrew-gqrx

-This is a collection of [Homebrew](https://github.com/mxcl/homebrew) recipes that makes it easier get GNU Radio and friends running on OS X.
+This is a collection of [Homebrew](https://github.com/mxcl/homebrew) formulas that makes it easier get GQRX from source running on OS X.

 ## Installation

-These steps have been tested on Lion 10.9.4 with Xcode 5.1.
+These steps have been tested on macSierra (10.12).

 - Install the python package prerequisites